-Notwithstanding LAAC Section 4.108(a), whenever a full-time employee voluntarily reduces the number of his or her biweekly regular work hours from 80 to a number not less than 72 at the request and or with the permission of his or her department, office or bureau such employee shall be credited with the same rights and benefits as though he or she worked 80 hours in the payroll period.
+Notwithstanding LAAC Section 4.108(a), whenever a full-time employee voluntarily reduces the number of their biweekly regular work hours from 80 to a number not less than 72 at the request of, or with the permission of, their appointing authority, such employee shall be credited with all rights and benefits as though he/she worked 80 hours in the payroll period.
 The employee shall not be credited for overtime worked until more than 40 hours have been worked in the workweek.
-Compensation received under the circumstances herein provided shall be considered full compensation for all employees participating in such voluntary work hour reduction program.
+Compensation received under this Article shall be considered full compensation for all employees participating in the voluntary work hour reduction program.